 On June 8, 1935, the liberal-left Washington Commonwealth Federation (WCF) is founded in Seattle as a coalition of groups to work for political and economic reform during the Great Depression.
 The WCF combines the unemployed with organized labor and liberals of the Democratic Party, mostly from the Puget Sound region.
 The WCF's first program is production-for-use instead of profit.
 Not inaccurately derided as a Communist Party front for its pro-Soviet positions, the Federation was also a political party for the city of Seattle, and the left wing and New Deal faction of the Democratic Party.

-In 1931, jobless men and women in Seattle gathered into a self-help group which they called the Unemployed Citizens' League (UCL).
+In 1931, jobless men and women in Seattle gathered into a self-help group that they called the Unemployed Citizens' League (UCL).
 They organized relief measures and gathered together reformers, liberals, trade unionists, and radicals who had been inactive since the early 1920s.
 The UCL supported the successful campaign of John F. Dore (1881-1938) for mayor of Seattle in 1932, but Communists in the group damaged its credibility.

-Despite their beliefs about reforms through state and federal governments, the Commonwealth Builders Inc. was nevertheless heavily oriented toward Seattle.
+Despite its beliefs about reforms through state and federal governments, the Commonwealth Builders Inc. was nevertheless heavily oriented toward Seattle.
 In June 1935, CBI members met in the Jade Room of the New Washington Hotel with some Democratic Party clubs, Technocrats (who believed in government by technicians guided solely by the imperatives of their technology), farmers, and representatives of organized labor, and agreed to form the WCF.

 Production for Use, Not Profit